-Suitable for students of average to high academic ability.
+This course is suited to students of average to high academic application.

-Requires an ability to think logically, interpret information and present information in a variety of formats.
+It requires an ability to think logically, interpret information and present information in a variety of formats.

-Suitable for students who maybe considering entering any Commercial/Financial or Business Field.
+It is highly suited to those students who maybe considering entering any Commercial/Financial or Business Field.